ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 This power subsystem requires adequate power management and distribution of all hardware within the robot.
 Since we must power both the microcontroller and the motor subsystems, it would be wise to separate the power buses at a certain point so that neither subsystems connected to the power subsystem will interfere with each other, but work together towards a common goal.
 Based on last year’s SECON Modular-Based Robot, creating a power distribution circuit that isolates 2 batteries to power both subsystems we believe will be most optimal.
 For Specification 6 and 2-ii, the start button mentioned within the sensor section will be connected to the power subsystem.
 Once pressed, it will have both batteries provide sufficient voltage and current to both the motor and microcontroller, but will not start moving until 5 seconds after the button or LED receiver  is triggered.
 Similarly, Specification 7 refers to an Emergency Stop button that is required within the Game Rules.
 This E-Stop button will also be connected to the circuit.
 Once pressed, the circuit shall open the power bus to the motor while the bus to the microcontrollers will stay closed.
 Thus, giving the microcontroller power to process still, and cutting off all power to the motor for optimal safety while also saving critical data.

+##### Microcontroller

+The Microcontroller is the brains of the robot.
+As stated above, we have selected the Jetson Nano as our preferred MCU for our project design.
+The battery selected must power all electrical components in order to confirm functionality.
+Since we need a lot of volts to supply the system, we will need a way to step-down the voltage input to the microcontroller.
+Thus, the MOD-DC-005[30] will be used as a buck converter.
+According to the datasheet, the microcontroller recommends a 5V and 2.5A as input voltage and current.
+The adjustable DC-DC Buck converter can take an input voltage anywhere from 3.2-40V with a +/- 0.5V accuracy, being fully suitable for our battery’s needs.
+The buck converter's output range is from 1.25V~35V, thus giving the user max modulation for whatever voltage drop the circuit may require.
+So, our battery used for the microcontroller and other devices with a similar voltage level input will be sent through a buck converter, dropping the input voltage to 5V and 3A maximum to the Jetson Nano.
+After confirmation that the MCU has been powered, the robot will begin its first task according to the flowchart shown earlier.

+##### Motors

+For this robot, there will be several motors within it in order to complete several tasks at a time.
+These motors will be used for various aspects within the competition.
+In regards to the power management subsystem, we must also have all motors within the robot sufficiently powered.
+We will use another battery for the motors specifically, as mentioned earlier, because of back EMF and add flyback diodes to the rail in order to not damage the circuit.[31]
+It has been stated in the block diagram that the motor drivers we will implement are 12VDC.
+So, using this battery, we will also send this 24VDC LiFePO4 through another buck converter from 24V to 12VDC and send it to the drivers (brushed and not brushed).
+Thus, activating the moving functionality of the robot.
+The encoders for the motor calculations will also be powered by the other 5V power rail since it consumes the same amount of voltage as the sensors we will use in this project.

+##### Sensors

+The Power Management Subsystem must power the sensors as well.
+The Sensors being the eyes and ears of the robot must be turned ON in order for our team to complete the specifications and constraints listed above.
+As seen in the block diagram, every sensor (except for the camera) will be powered by the 5VDC rail from the first battery and grounded appropriately.
+We will make sure each sensor consumes an adequate current for the amount supplied by the rail.

 #### Resources

 At least 2 batteries are needed for this solution that follows the specifications and constraints.
 We may be able to salvage an older e-stop button used in past CAPSTONE projects and test to see if it works within the circuit.
 Further schematics and simulations will be displayed to better explain the power subsystem structure.